-The costs of providing various programs and support services have been summarized on a functional basis in the accompanying Statement of Revenues, Expenses and Changes in Net Position.
+The costs of providing various programs and support services have been summarized on a functional basis in the accompanying Statements of Revenues, Expenses and Changes in Net Position.
 Accordingly, certain costs have been allocated to the programs and supporting services receiving benefit from the expenditures.

 Fundraisers' salaries and expenses paid by various colleges of the University: A portion of certain fundraisers' salaries and expenses is paid either directly to the fundraisers by the colleges which they represent or it is reimbursed to the Foundation by the colleges.
-These amounts, which totaled \$13,095,764 for the fiscal year ended June 30, 2019 are included in unrestricted operating revenues as support from the University and in expenses as fundraising costs.
-At June 30, 2019, \$451,848 of these amounts are included in receivables and prepaid expenses.
+These amounts, which totaled \$13,131,776 and \$13,095,764 for the fiscal years ended June 30, 2020 and 2019, respectively, are included in unrestricted operating revenues as support from the University and in supporting services as development expenses.
+At June 30, 2020 and 2019, \$736,041 and \$451,848 of these amounts are included in other current liabilities and in receivables and prepaid expenses, respectively.

-Compensated absences, other postemployment benefits and pension liability: Employees earn the right to be compensated during absences for annual leave (vacation) and sick leave pursuant to Board of Governors and University Regulations.
+Compensated absences, other postemployment benefits and pension liability:

+Employees earn the right to be compensated during absences for annual leave (vacation) and sick leave pursuant to Board of Governors and University Regulations.
 Leave earned is accrued to the credit of the employee and records are kept on each employee's unpaid (unused) leave balance.
-The Foundation accrues accumulated unpaid annual vacation leave and it is included in the accompanying Statement of Net Position.
+The Foundation accrues accumulated unpaid annual vacation leave and it is included in the accompanying Statements of Net Position.
 Vacation pay is expensed when earned by the employee up to the maximum payout.
-Sick leave payments are expensed when used as sick leave and is not eligible for payout.
+Sick leave payments are expensed when used as sick leave is not eligible for payout.

 Employees also accrue retirement benefits for pension and other post-employment benefits over the time of employment at the University.
-Since all the employees who work for the Foundation are considered employees of the University, the liabilities for pensions and other post-employment benefits are reported by the University and therefore is not reflected on the Foundation's financial statements.
+Since all the employees who work for the Foundation are considered employees of the University, the liabilities for pensions and other post-employment benefits are reported by the University and therefore, are not reflected on the Foundation's financial statements.

 The Foundation maintains a legacy defined benefit plan for former Foundation employees.
-No current employees were covered by the plan as of the beginning of the fiscal year.
+There are no active participants in the plan.
 For details of the plan, see Note 11 in the accompanying notes of the financial statements.

-Income taxes: The Foundation is exempt from federal income taxes under section 501(a) of the IRC as an organization described in section 501(c)(3).
+Income taxes: The Foundation is exempt from federal income taxes under section 501(a) of the

+IRC as an organization described in section 501(c)(3).
 However, the Foundation is subject to income tax on unrelated business income.
 The Foundation's primary source of unrelated business income is from certain investments in private equity partnerships.
-For the fiscal year ended June 30, 2019, the Foundation had a net income tax refund of \$3,528, which is included as an adjustment to investment return in the accompanying Statement of Revenues, Expenses and Changes in Net Position.
+For the fiscal years ended June 30, 2020 and 2019, the Foundation had current income tax expense and a current income tax refund of \$48,769 and \$3,528, respectively, which are included as an adjustment to investment return in the accompanying Statements of Revenues, Expenses and Changes in Net Position.

 The Foundation files income tax returns in the U.S. federal jurisdiction and in various state and local jurisdictions.
-Tax periods open to examination by major taxing jurisdictions to which the Foundation is subject include fiscal years ended June 30, 2016 through June 30, 2019.
+Tax periods open to examination by major taxing jurisdictions to which the Foundation is subject include fiscal years ended June 30, 2017 through June 30, 2020.